-At Charterhouse it matters to us that our students acquire skills and opportunities to become self-sufficient and live a good life.
+At Charterhouse School it matters to us that our students acquire skills and opportunities to become self-sufficient and live a good life.
 Our approach focuses on a student’s individual academic, behavioral, social and emotional needs while addressing the four developmental needs of the Circle of Courage™—belonging, independence, mastery and generosity.

 Many of our students have experienced childhood trauma and are learning to live with mental health challenges.
 Charterhouse School offers services within four categories:

 - General Curriculum.
 Kids within this group exhibit emotional and specific learning disabilities and other health impairments.

 - Functional Curriculum.
 These students have intellectual disabilities, developmental challenges and autism spectrum disorder.

 - Autism and Other Neurological Differences.
 Many of these students on the autism spectrum struggle with communication and social skills.

 - A Need for Significant Behavioral Support.
 These students require one-on-one staffing or even more attention for a wide range of reasons such as speech difficulties, self-injuring or a condition requiring skilled medical care.

 The Charterhouse School Difference

 “Serving as Charterhouse School’s vice president of education is truly an honor.
-I have always been passionate about empowering kids in need of specialized education.
+I have always been passionate about empowering kids in need of special education.
 It’s been my longstanding belief that children deserve a rich academic foundation as well as exposure to values and social skills that prepare them for a meaningful and productive life.”